 Whether you are a seasoned open water swimmer, regular pool swimmer, triathlete, or just enjoy our local ocean, come try it out.
 The course we do is 1500m but you don’t have to swim the whole distance.
 We have 1.5 hours of lifeguard service, so you may do more than one lap.

-We are planning a (mostly) regular season and hosting swims on Monday and Thursday this summer from May 29th to August 31st (no swim August 7th).
+We are hosting swims on Monday and Thursday this summer from May 29th to August 31st (no swim August 7th).
 Tickets are limited due to lifeguard shortages.
-See Eventbrite for details.

 - Pre-registration only